functionless/eventual-website/blog/2023-03-17-Announcing-Eventual-Part2-Features.md

 Set breakpoints in your code and step-through any part of your application.

-Even parts that span multiple cloud services, such as APIs publishing Events, that trigger Subscriptions, that then trigger Workflows, and so on.
+Even parts that span multiple cloud services, such as APIs emitting Events, that trigger Subscriptions, that then trigger Workflows, and so on.

 The entire control flow can be walked through within the context of a single NodeJS runtime.